-Heat emissions from luminaires installed in close proximity to combustible materials (such as wood cabinets, doors, panels, shelving, clothes, etc.) may pose a fire hazard if the distance between the luminaire and the combustible material, as well as the amount of heat are enough to ignite the combustible material.
+Heat emissions from luminaires installed in close proximity to combustible materials (such as wood cabinets, doors, panels, shelving, clothes, etc.) may pose a fire hazard if the distance between the luminaire and the combustible material, and the amount of heat are enough to ignite the combustible material.